FAQ's for Parents of Traditional Undergraduate Students

 Is indoor seating available in the event of rain or extreme heat?

-In addition to the outdoor seating area, the College offers live-broadcasting of the ceremony in campus classrooms located in Donnelly Hall, Dyson Center, Lowell Thomas Communications Center and Fontaine Hall.
+In addition to the outdoor seating area, the College offers live-broadcasting of the ceremony in campus classrooms located in Donnelly Hall, Dyson Center and Lowell Thomas Communications Center.
 These locations offer air-conditioned venues for guests who prefer to be out of the "elements."